 Establishing Housekeeping Habits

-I will be going to the FlyLady for help—I’d be such a mess without her!
+I go to the FlyLady for help—I’d be such a mess without her!
 Her help and plans are totally FREE!
 She will help you too—don’t get overwhelmed by all her website has to offer.
 Start at the beginning, and jump in where you are!!
 (And as she always says, “You can do anything for 15 minutes!”)

-I’ve been applying the FlyLady’s philosophy nearly 15 years.
+I’ve been applying the FlyLady’s philosophy for nearly 15 years.
 And for me, her system boils down to four basic daily chores… (HERE’S a post with more details about what I do and how to get started!)

 1) Keeping the kitchen sink clean